Ty-newydd is a Grade II* listed building in the Gwynedd local planning authority area, Wales. First listed on 19 October 1971. Townhouse.

 Description

-The front door opens to a cross passage leading to the stair, across the end of a large room occupying the NE end of the front; this has an C18 plaster full cornice.
-Two symmetrical panelled cupboard doors at the far end.
-To the right of the passage, the office (swyddfa) has a fireplace on the rear wall and dentilled cornice.
-The stair at the rear is partially boxed in, but retains part of a handsome 'Chinese Chippendale' balustrade.
-On the first floor the library is entered through a six-panelled door and has a vaulted plaster ceiling.
-At the lower level, the dining room has part of a good C16 post and panel cross partition with a shaped doorhead against the rear wall and a moulded head bressumer.
-Carpenter's marks on the lower panels, the better finished face in the end room.
-At the NE end of the dining room there is a plain open fireplace with a high timber fire lintel, the depth now reduced.
+The front door opens into a cross passage leading to the staircase, crossing the end of a large room at the NE end of the front, which retains an 18th-century plaster full cornice.
+Two symmetrical panelled cupboard doors are situated at the far end of this room.
+To the right of the passage, the office has a fireplace on the rear wall and a dentilled cornice.
+The rear staircase is partially enclosed but retains part of a handsome ‘Chinese Chippendale’ balustrade.
+On the first floor, the library is accessed via a six-panelled door and features a vaulted plaster ceiling.
+At a lower level, the dining room contains part of a good 16th-century post-and-panel cross partition with a shaped doorhead and a moulded head bressumer against the rear wall; carpenter's marks are visible on the lower panels, with the more finished face in the end room.
+A plain, open fireplace with a high timber fire lintel (now reduced in depth) is located at the NE end of the dining room.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.